-Six-month period
+Nine-month period

-The net loss for the six-month period ended September 30, 2023, was \$229,899 which was relatively consistent with the net loss of \$227,690 for the comparative period of F2023.
-During the current six-month period, corporate activity revolved around conserving working capital, becoming a public issuer and attaining a listing on the Canadian Securities Exchange (CSE).
-As a result, exploration and evaluation expenditures (F2024 - \$116,157 vs F2023 - \$155,998) decreased, as exploration activities were limited to completing a desktop study for the Carrick Range prospecting permit and maintaining the Company's New Zealand operations.
+The net loss for the nine-month period ended December 31, 2023, was \$1,384,333, versus a net loss of \$308,912 for the comparative nine-month period of F2023, representing an increase of \$1,075,421.
+During the current nine-month period, corporate activity revolved around conserving working capital, acquiring the Smylers Gold Project, becoming a public issuer and attaining a listing on the Canadian Securities Exchange ("CSE").
+As a result of the acquisition of the Smylers Gold Project, exploration and evaluation expenditures (F2024 - \$1,114,540 vs F2023 - \$211,807) increased significantly as the acquisition costs of \$908,353 were expensed.
+Exploration activities were limited to completing Otago Gold Project desktop studies and maintaining New Zealand operations.

-The growth in corporate administrative expenses (F2024 - \$113,742 vs F2023 - \$71,692) was primarily due to an increase in professional fees to advance the Company's public listing initiative.
-This increase was partially mitigated by lower consulting fees, which now reflect costs for administrative, accounting and management services, and a diminished need for travel.
-The remainder of the corporate and administrative expenses were relatively consistent with the comparative period.
+The growth in corporate administrative expenses (F2024 - \$269,772 vs F2023 - \$97,214) was primarily due to costs related to the Company becoming a public issuer and attaining a listing on the CSE, which impacted corporate development and promotion costs, filing and transfer agent fees and professional fees.
+Consulting and management fees were incurred for administrative, accounting and management services to support expanded corporate activity.
+Travel reflects costs to attend meetings in New Zealand.
+Office and general costs were relatively consistent with the comparative period.